Teck-123/my-code1-challenge/README.md

 Create your own repository in github nd once your done create 3 different files for each codde challenge but include then in one folder.
 Use JavaScript to demonstarte the code challenges.

 ## Create a student-grade.js file
 This indicates the grading system for exams done and the end marks.
 Here we will use the function method.
+The output will result to:
+    - Marks > 79 = A
+    - Marks >= 60 = B
+    - Marks >= 49 = C
+    - Marks >= 40 = D
+    - Marks less than 40 = E

 ## Create a speed-detector.js file